-The course will have two in house homework assignments which we will set as soon as possible and are available below on this website.
+The course will have two homework assignments which we will set as soon as possible and are available below on this website.
 These will be worth 30% (15% each).
-The rest of the marks will come from an end of semester exam in December.
+The rest of the marks will come from an end of semester exam.

 We will give written feedback on the submitted coursework, and have scheduled two Q&A and feedback sessions after the assignments.
 Since most lectures will have a practical component, we will also provide direct feedback during these sessions.
 We encourage everyone to actively participate and to ask questions whenever they arise.
 Course staff can always be contacted by email to ask questions and/or arrange a meeting.
 Please let us know if you have any constructive criticism about the course, or if you are interested in learning more about particular areas.

-Basic concepts are well explained in the following book, which is available online on campus:
+Basic concepts are well explained in the following book chapter, which can be read in preparation for te course.
+It is available online on campus: